inkline/inkline/packages/inkline.io/pages/docs/core/typography/template/configuration.md

 as our typographic base applied to the `<body>`.
 Set the global link color via `--link-color` and apply link underlines only on `:hover`.
 The defaults for these global variables are defined in `config/_typography.styl`.

-To learn more about style configuration, please read the [Getting Started](/docs/styling) section.
+To learn more about style configuration, please read the [Customization](/docs/introduction/customization) section.